umbraco/UmbracoDocs/11/umbraco-forms/developer/configuration/README.md

 This setting needs to be a `true` or `false` value and will allow you to toggle if the form will show inline validation error messages next to the form field that is invalid.
 Defaults to `false`.

-### NextPageButtonLabel, PreviousPageButtonLabel, SubmitButtonLabel
+#### NextPageButtonLabel, PreviousPageButtonLabel, SubmitButtonLabel

-These settings configure the default next, previous and submit button labels.
-By default these are `Next`, `Previous` and `Submit` respectively.
-These labels can be amended on a form-by-form basis via the form's "Settings" section.
+These settings configure the default next, previous, and submit button labels.
+By default, these are `Next`, `Previous`, and `Submit` respectively.
+These labels can be amended on a form-by-form basis via the form's **Settings** section.

 #### MessageOnSubmit